KunpengSong/torchsample/README.md

 # High-Level Training, Data Augmentation, and Utilities for Pytorch

+<b>[v0.1.3](https://github.com/ncullen93/torchsample/releases) JUST RELEASED - contains significant improvements, bug fixes, and additional
+support.
+Get it from the releases, or pull the master branch.</b>

 This package provides a few things:
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.
 - Comprehensive data augmentation, transforms, sampling, and loading